simonemainardi/load_patstat/README.md

 Import PATSTAT into MySQL
 =========================

-European Patent Office (EPO) database PATSTAT is a snapshot of the EPO master documentation database (DOCDB) with worldwide coverage, containing approximately 20 tables including bibliographic data, citations and family links.
+European Patent Office (EPO) database PATSTAT Global is a snapshot of the EPO master documentation database (DOCDB) with worldwide coverage, containing approximately 20 tables including bibliographic data, citations and family links.

-PATSTAT is shipped as a bunch of zipped, csv files spread across multiple DVDs.
+PATSTAT is shipped as a bunch of zipped, csv files.
 Unfortunately, existing scripts and documentation only help users loading raw data into MSSQL databases.

 This utility wants to make it easy for everyone to build a *PATSTAT MySQL* database from raw csv data.
 To achieve high-performances, database tables are compressed.

-Currently, there is full compatibility with version Spring 2017, also known as 2017a.
+Currently, there is full compatibility with version Autumn 2018, also known as 2018b.

 Prerequisites
 -------------
 Every zipped table file `tlsXXX_partYY.zip` found in PATSTAT usb sticks or downloadead archives should be copied into a single folder.
-PATSTAT LEGAL EVENTS tables may be copied there as well

 Usage